 Grouping by Industry

-When you build individual campaigns for the different industries that you are targeting, you can tailor your messaging to what the buyers in that industry will care about, but also in a language that they will more likely understand.
+When you build individual campaigns for the different industries you are targeting, you can tailor your messaging to what the buyers in that industry will care about, but also in a language they will more likely understand.

 Focusing on Different Departments